 Note: A minor is a person under the eighteen (18) for purposes of PC 29610 Law.

-PC 29610 Penalties:
+PC 29610 Penalties

 Note: Many PC 29610 cases are handled in juvenile delinquency court.
 The law, penalties, and common defenses to PC 29610 charges are very similar regardless of whether or not the charges are brought in juvenile delinquency court or adult superior court.
 However, there are major differences in the ways these cases are handled by the prosecuting attorneys, probation officers, and judges.
 For more information, see Juvenile Delinquency Court.

 Felony v.
 Misdemeanor Charges: The crime of minor in possession of a firearm is classified as a wobbler.
 A wobbler is a crime that may be charged either as a felony, or alternatively as a misdemeanor.
 Basically, a felony charge is considerably more severe in terms of penalties than a misdemeanor charge.
-Whether or not a district attorney charges felony or misdemeanor charges in a PC 29610 case depends largely on the defendant’s criminal history, if any, and whether or not the defendant is charged with any related crimes, such a crimes related to criminal street gangs, possession of firearm at school, etc.
+Whether or not a district attorney charges felony or misdemeanor charges in a PC 29610 case depends largely on the defendant’s criminal history, if any, and whether or not the defendant is charged with any related crimes, such a crime related to criminal street gangs, possession of firearm at school, etc.

 Felony Jail Sentence: When minor in possession of a firearm is charged as a felony the defendant may face up to sixteen months, two years, or three years in jail.
 The defendant may also be sentenced to probation, with or without jail (See below at Probation Sentence).
 The exact sentence that the defendant receives after a conviction for felony PC 29610 depends on many factors, including the defendant’s criminal history (if any), the terms of any negotiated sentence after plea bargain with the district attorney, and the presence or absence of other mitigating or aggravating factors in the facts of the case.